Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/English/Symbolism.md

 Symbol part of general culture
 Immediately recognizable to those who belong to the culture

+In essay: quickly reminded + optionally situated in the culture

 ### Invented

 Complex symbol developed by a particular work

+In essay: explained through diction, nature or metaphor